open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 | identifying_attributes_keys | repeated string | Attribute Keys that identify the entity.<br/>MUST not change during the lifetime of the entity.
 The Id must contain at least one attribute.<br/><br/>These keys MUST exists in Resource.attributes.<br/><br/>Follows OpenTelemetry common attribute definition.
 SHOULD follow OpenTelemetry semantic conventions for attributes.| now a reference |
 | descriptive_attributes_keys | repeated string | Descriptive (non-identifying) attribute keys of the entity.<br/>MAY change over the lifetime of the entity.
 MAY be empty.
 These attribute keys are not part of entity's identity.<br/><br/>These keys MUST exist in Resource.attributes.<br/><br/>Follows any value definition in the OpenTelemetry spec - it can be a scalar value, byte array, an array or map of values.
 Arbitrary deep nesting of values for arrays and maps is allowed.<br/><br/>SHOULD follow OpenTelemetry semantic conventions for attributes.| now a reference |

+### Resource Identity

+OpenTelemetry resource identity will be modified as follows:

+- When `entities` is empty on resource, then its identity is the collection of all `attributes` (both key and values).
+- When `entities` is non-empty on resource, then its identity is the collection of all `attributes` where the key is found in `entities.identify_attribute_keys`.

+When grouping or mixing OTLP data, you can detect if two resources are the same using its identity and merge descriptive attributes (if applicable) using the entity merge algorithm (described above) which will be formalized in the data model.

 ## How this proposal solves the problems that motivated it

 Let's look at some motivating problems from the [Entities Proposal](https://docs.google.com/document/d/1VUdBRInLEhO_0ABAoiLEssB1CQO_IcD5zDnaMEha42w/edit#heading=h.atg5m85uw9w8):